 Electrical Tape or Shrink Wrap

-Wood glue – Typically about a gallon per rail to insure you have enough
+Wood glue – Typically about a gallon per rail to ensure you have enough

 Clamps: C-clamps or pipe clamps (2 per Bending Bracket or 1 Per Bending Guide + more if needed to clamp the brackets down instead of screwing them.